Calidris fuscicollis

 Taxonomy: No subspecies are recognized.

 The first birds generally arrive by the very end of Apr or early in May, but numbers do not peak until mid-May.
-Unlike other species, the regular migration period of White-rumped Sandpiper extends well into Jun.
+Unlike other species, the regular migration period of White-rumped Sandpiper extends well into Jun and probably stragglers occur later.
 During late May, flocks of Calidris sandpipers are usually dominated by this species and Semipalmated Sandpipers.

-There are at least 20 undocumented reports in the period 28 Mar-18 Apr which we have discounted.
+There are at least 20 undocumented early dates in the period 28 Mar-18 Apr which we have discounted.

 - High counts: 7000 in the eastern Rainwater Basin 18-20 May 2005, 5544 there 16-18 May 1997 (including 3600 at Freeman Lakes WPA, York Co 17 May), and 4000 there 17 May 2007.